-As a recognized student organization or group at Colgate University, your behaviors, events, and organizational standards reflect the mission and philosophy of the institution, as well as the values the University seeks to instill in the campus community.
+As a recognized student organization or group at Colgate University, your behaviors, events, and organizational standards reflect the mission and philosophy of the institution as well as the values the University seeks to instill in the campus community.
 Each club should meet the following standards:

-- Complete the annual recognition process with their respective advising department by submitting all required materials, completing mandatory trainings, and updating information on Get Involved (officers, rosters, constitution, etc.) as changes occur in a timely fashion. - Remain in good standing with the University and engage in conduct that is consistent with the mission of the University.
-Follow and abide by all federal, state, and local laws and regulations, and all policies and procedures of Colgate University, including the University Code of Student Conduct and the Student Organization Handbook.

-- Adhere to the rules and procedures set forth in the organization constitution, including the non-discrimination policy and non-hazing requirements for membership. - Establish consistent communication with the organization's respective advising department and apprise of organization activities and decisions.
-Consult with the advising department for help with event policies and contract management. - Ensure proper planning and execution of organization events and proper use of campus resources, including meeting and event space, office space, and other afforded benefits to the organization. - Abide by all University and Budget Allocation Committee rules and procedures to meet all fiscal obligations incurred by the organization or group. - Accept responsibility and accountability for organization members and guests at all on- and offcampus events.
+- Complete the annual registration process with their respective advising department, and Student Government Association (if appropriate), by submitting all required materials, completing mandatory training, and updating information on Get Involved (officers, rosters, constitution, etc.) as changes occur in a timely fashion. - Remain in good standing with the University and engage in conduct that is consistent with the mission of the University.
+Follow and abide by all federal, state, and local laws and regulations, and all policies and procedures of Colgate University, including the University Code of Student Conduct and the Student Organization Manual. - Adhere to the rules and procedures set forth in the organization's constitution, including the nondiscrimination policy and non-hazing requirements for membership. - Establish consistent communication with the organization's respective advising department and apprise of organization activities and decisions.
+Consult with the advising department for help with event policies and contract management. - Ensure proper planning and execution of organization events and proper use of campus resources, including meeting and event space, office space, and other afforded benefits to the organization. - Abide by all University and Student Government Association rules and procedures to meet all recognition and fiscal obligations incurred by the club. - Organizations are expected to maintain accurate records of their financial transactions and must be able to provide this information upon request.
+This is typically done by an organization's treasurer. - Adhere to applicable University rules and regulations, as well as requirements established from time to time by University officials and advising departments. - Accept responsibility and accountability for organization members and guests at all on- and off-campus events. - Take attendance at each event (small or large) and upload attendance to Get Involved.
+Please contact your adviser to learn how to track your event using Get Involved.